robotology/wb-toolbox/doc/Migration.md

 - **WBT_modelname = 'matlabTorqueBalancing'**
 - **WBT_wbiList   = 'ROBOT_TORQUE_CONTROL_JOINTS_WITHOUT_PRONOSUP'**

+#### Floating base position estimate
-**Furthermore, in the WB-Toolbox the world-to-base rototraslation is not calculated inside each block, but it must be provided from the Simulink model as a block input.** It can be obtained using forward kinematics block as in the following example:
+**In the WB-Toolbox the world-to-base rototraslation is not calculated inside each block, but it must be provided from the Simulink model as a block input.**

+--> Briefly explain the computation of the world-to-base <--

+It can be obtained using forward kinematics block as in the following example:

 ![](https://cloud.githubusercontent.com/assets/12396934/12293044/3337da3c-b9f1-11e5-959f-b40418b5469d.png)